zhangzheheng12345/Lightest/README.md

 * Timers.
 * Configurations are supported if you want.

 Your compiler has to support C++11.
-Also, the project has only been tested on clang++ in Ubuntu, and MSVC (Visual Studio) in Windows 10.
+Also, the project has only been tested on clang++ on Ubuntu, and MSVC (Visual Studio) on Windows 10.

-## Preview
+## A quick look

 A short piece of test: